Mark 10

 Mark 10:22, Matthew 19:22, Luke 18:23.
 These verses show that the earthly riches captured the heart of this man.
 (See Comments Matthew 19:22).

 Mark 10:18, Matthew 19:17, Luke 18:19.
-Here in these verses, the Lord Jesus confirms that there is only One God, and God is One.
+In these verses, the Lord Jesus confirms that there is only One God, and that God is One.
 (See Comments Matthew 19:17).

 Mark 10:19, Matthew 19:18-19, Luke 18:20.
 The commands mentioned in these verses are the same, with Matthew giving one extra command: “You shall love your neighbor as yourself.”
 (See Comments Matthew 19:18-19).